rubatopy/rubato/README.md

 rb.begin()
 ```

-Next up, check out the rubato website for a [basic tutorial](https://docs.rubato.app/latest/tutorials/platformer/) to get you going.
+[Click here](https://docs.rubato.app/latest/tutorials/platformer/) to learn more about what you can do with rubato.

 #### Changelog

 See [CHANGELOG.md](https://github.com/rubatopy/rubato/blob/main/CHANGELOG.md)

-#### Looking to contribute to Rubato?
+#### Looking to contribute to rubato?

 See [CONTRIBUTING.md](https://github.com/rubatopy/rubato/blob/main/CONTRIBUTING.md).
 And join our [discord](https://discord.gg/rdce5GXRrC)!